BVA relied on unsubstantiated medical opinion to wrongly deny increased rating for epiphysitis of the lumbar spine

 The Veteran served in the United States Navy from April 1968 to December 1970.
-In December 1971, the Regional Office granted service connection for epiphysitis of the lumbar spine.
-It rated the condition as zero percent disabling, effective from the day after discharge.
-In October 1993, the RO granted a rating increase to 10% for slight loss of motion.
+In December 1971, the Regional Office (RO) granted service connection with a noncompensable rating for epiphysitis of the lumbar spine effective from the day after the Veteran’s discharge.
+In October 1993, the RO granted an increased rating to 10% for slight loss of motion.
 The Veteran submitted claims for an increased rating for his lower back disability and for service connection for a left leg condition in August 2008.
-The RO subsequently denied both of the Veteran’s claims in a rating decision that the Veteran appealed to the Board.
+The RO subsequently denied both of the Veteran’s claims; the Veteran appealed to the Board of Veterans’ Appeals.
 Sadly, the Veteran died of brain cancer in 2013.
-His widow substituted herself as claimant.
+His widow substituted herself in as claimant.

 Board denied increased rating for epiphysitis of the lumbar spine

 In June 2016, the Board issued a decision denying the claim for an increased rating for lumbar strain.
 It found that the objective medical evidence of record was of greater probative value than the Veteran’s lay assertions of severely painful flare-ups that caused difficulty bending forward and walking for prolonged periods.
 Specifically, the Board conceded that there was no medical evidence on file describing the Veteran’s functional loss during flare-ups.
 However, the Board determined that no further development of the record was warranted, as additional loss of range of motion “would have to be significant” to warrant a higher rating.

 CCK appealed the Board’s denial to the Court of Appeals for Veterans Claims (CAVC).